When repositioning brands makes sense

 Evaluate the market dispassionately.

 Don’t fear challenging assumptions.
 Markets change.
 Values shift.
-And, truths morph.
+And truths morph.
 Stand in the shoes of the prospect and ask hard questions.

 Repositioning brands requires understanding behavior that goes well beyond a standard Usage and Attitudinal study.
 Our in-house research group, Resultant Research, is close allies with us in repositioning brands.

-Competitors rely on category data, self-selecting studies (like email or on-line research— or worse… focus groups).
-We demand research with a 95% confidence, randomized and double-blinded.
+Hopefully, your competitors rely on category data, self-selecting studies (like email or online research— or worse, focus groups).

 Successful brand repositioning has a foundation of emotional intensities.
 Brands that steal market share own the highest emotional intensity.

 Sometimes the brand name itself is a barrier to change.
-Be prepared to modify or change ANYTHING that retards behavior changes.
+Be prepared to modify or change ANYTHING that is a barrier to behavior changes.

 Repositioning brands is different from brand repair.
 Brand repositioning means creating greater relevance and importance.

 Brand repair means the brand is a failure.
-Or, the values associated with the brand are too out of date to update.
+Or the values associated with the brand are too out of date to update.

-If you find that you have repositioned the brand without culture changes you have fallen victim to self-fulfilling marketing.
+If you find that you have repositioned the brand without culture changes, you have fallen victim to self-fulfilling marketing.

 Repositioning brands is constant progress

 Brand repositioning is the fertilizer of success.
-But, do it right, especially in these competitive times.
+But do it right, especially in these competitive times.

 Keep any verified equities and keep the brand relevant.
 Be fearless and let no politics hold you back.
 Call us and we can talk about brand repositioning.